jonush/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - Relational databases enable us to store data into formatted columns and rows, along with keys that let us identify each data point.
+SQL is a **database management system** that is used to write queries and retrieve data from a database.

 - [ ] Why do tables need a `primary key`?

+  - Primary keys are important because they are the unique identifier for each point of data that would enable us to query for specific things.
+They are the main characteristic that distinguishes data points from each other.
+They are generally unique and will auto-increment upon adding new data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  - **Foreign key**

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  - In addition to foreign keys, _many to many_ relationship tables usually require a *third* table (intermediary table) that acts as a "connector" for the the two _many_ tables.

 ## Minimum Viable Product